girelaignacio/girelaignacio/README.md

 ## Welcome

-I'm Ignacio, Economist and Data Scientist from Argentina 🇦🇷 ⭐⭐⭐ (y también hincha del Más Grande :chicken:)
+I'm Ignacio, Economist and Data Scientist from Argentina 🇦🇷 ⭐⭐⭐ (y también hincha de River ⬜🟥⬜)

 <!--
 **girelaignacio/girelaignacio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.